 Despite a robust literature documenting the processes underlying plant coexistence (HilleRisLambers et al., 2012) and a strong appreciation that human activity impacts global diversity (IPBES, 2019; Hallmann et al., 2017; Marques et al., 2019), the effects of human activity on local diversity are debated (Cardinale et al., 2018; Sax & Gaines, 2003; Vellend et al., 2013).
 Moreover, it is not clear how human activity impacts the small-scale processes which maintain coexistence and promote diversity (Tylianakis et al., 2008).
 For example, a recent study found inconsistent responses of native and nonnative boreal plant species to human development extent (i.e. areal proportion of altered landscape) (Mayor et al., 2012), but it is not clear whether native, nonnative, and total species richness will respond in the same way to the same drivers.
 Similarly, it is unlikely that native species in invaded communities should be examined in the absence of their nonnative co-inhabitants, since native and nonnative species interact when co-inhabiting an area (Waller et al., 2020).

 Our goal was to examine how human activity relates to local patterns of plant diversity and better understand which processes underlie the relationship between human activity and plant diversity.
-To do so, we examined how richness and niche specialization covaried across a human development gradient, and assessed the degree to which nonnative species contributed to the pattern.
+To do so, we examined how richness and niche specialization covaried across a human development gradient, and assessed the degree to which nonnative species contributed to the pattern in our study area.
 We paired a provincial scale assessment of wetland vascular plant species occurrences in Alberta with measures of human development extent.
-We tested the following predictions: (1) the highest wetland vascular plant species richness will occur at intermediate development extents(Mayor et al., 2012) and will be associated with broad realized niche breadths (i.e. low specialization) of resident species plus the additions of nonnative plants; (2) low richness at high development extents will be due to the replacement of native plants by nonnatives; (3) low richness at low human development extents will be associated with high niche specialization of resident species.
+We tested the following predictions: (1) the highest wetland vascular plant species richness will occur at intermediate development extents, consistent with findings from other work (Mayor et al., 2012), and will be associated with broad realized niche breadths (i.e. low specialization) of resident species plus the additions of nonnative plants; (2) low richness at high development extents will be due to the replacement of native plants by nonnatives; (3) low richness at low human development extents will be associated with high niche specialization of resident species.
 We thus predict that species richness and niche specialization will show non-linear and inverse responses to human development and that the occurrence of nonnative plant species will increase with increasing human development.

 Materials and Methods